 - cURL or OpenSSL

-Simple Machines Forum
+What is Simple Machines Forum?

 SMF is very popular, especially among webmasters and forum owners who do not have a lot of development and coding experience.

 Simple Machines Forum Hosting Requirements

 The requirements for SMF are extensive but fairly common, including a number of standard PHP libraries and web server configuration settings.

 Rather than trying to track down whether a hosting company supports each individual requirement, your best bet is to find a web host that has "out-of-the-box" support for Simple Machines Forum.

 You might also want to check out MyBB.